Members Info

 - Once they have delivered the message as quickly as possible, they are required to return to the coaches box and not loiter on the ground during play.

-- Runners must be careful not to interfere with players or officials throughout the game and wear the official yellow "Runner" bib to identify them.
+- Runners must be careful not to interfere with players or officials throughout the game and wear the official PINK "Runner" bib to identify them.

 Umpires Escort